meglicfran/AuthenticationAPI/README.md

 # AuthenticationAPI

-Authentication API using Node.js and MongoDB
+Authentication API using Node.js (Express) and MongoDB